jacoduplessis/crossword/readme.md

 # Crossword

-Simple app to create and complete crossword puzzles.
+Simple app to create, complete and share crossword puzzles.
 Built with Vue.

-Requires a modern browser:
+Requires a modern browser.

-- CSS grid
-- ES6: `Array.from`, `Array.some`, `Array.isArray`, destructuring

 ## Usage